 283615 allocation units available on disk. <--- Available free clusters.

-- Double-click My Computer on the desktop, and then double-click the drive letter (for example, D) of the volume in question to open the volume and display the folders and files that the root contains.
+- Click Start, click My Computer, and then double-click the drive letter (for example, D) of the volume in question to open the volume and display the folders and files that the root contains.

-- Click any file or folder, and then click the Select All option on the Edit menu.
+- Click any file or folder, and then click Select All on the Edit menu.

-- With all files and folders selected, right-click any file or folder, and then click the Properties option.
+- With all the files and folders selected, right-click any file or folder, click Properties, and then click the

-This opens a Properties dialog box that contains a General tab.
-It also tabulates the total number of files and directories on the entire volume and provides two file size statistics: SIZE and SIZE ON DISK.
+The General tab displays the total number of files and folders on the whole volume and provides two file size statistics: SIZE and SIZE ON DISK.

-NOTE: Alternately, you can enable NTFS compression to regain space lost because of an incorrect cluster size; however, this may result in a slight decrease in performance.
+Note: Alternately, you can enable NTFS compression to regain space that you lost because of an incorrect cluster size.
+However, this may result in decreased performance.

 - On the Tools menu, click Folder Options, and then click the View tab.

-- Select the Show Hidden Files and Foldersoption, and then click to clear the Hide protected operating system files check box.
+- Select the Show Hidden Files and Folderscheck box, and then click to clear the Hide protected operating system files check box.

-- Acknowledge the warning message, and then click the Apply button.
+- Click Yes when you receive the warning message, and then click the Apply button.

-To determine which directories and files cannot be accessed, follow these steps:
+To determine the folders and files that you cannot access, follow these steps:

-- After backup is complete, open the backup report and compare directory for directory the NTBackup log output with the D-DIR.TXT output that you saved in step 1.
+- After the backup is complete, open the backup report and compare folder for folder the NTBackup log output with the d-dir.txt output that you saved in step 1.

-NOTE: You may run across directories or files that have no security tab, or find that you cannot re-assign permissions to the affected folders and files.
-You may receive the following error message while you try to access them:
+Security tab.
+Or, you may not be able to re-assign permissions to the affected folders and files.
+You may receive the following error message when you try to access them:

 Access is denied